karolbelina/cpp-course/README.md

 To address that, the code shared by multiple assignments has been separated out into its own static library.
 This library is then linked to the actual assignments through references, by setting the proper `AdditionalIncludeDirectories` in Visual Studio Community 2017, which is the software used throughout the course.

+The instructions for the assignments are available in Polish in the [instructions](instructions) directory.

 ### assg1
 This assignment acted as an introduction to the C++ language and its many intricacies.
 The task was to define a custom list class based on an array of numbers.